 - All construction vehicles marked or unmarked must obtain a permit to gain access to lots on campus.

 - All vendors with marked vehicles (Frito-Lay, Coca Cola, etc.) may use the appropriate loading zones at each building.
-Any vendor, who is coming to a meeting or is spending more than 15 minutes at one location, will have to pay to park in the garage.
+Any vendor, who is coming to a meeting or is spending more than 15 minutes at one location, will have to pay to park in the garage or purchase a vendor permit.

 - Car Pools: The Parking & Transportation Office will grant gate access to each carpool member, either using their CMU ID+ card or using an alternative parking card in their assigned lot location.
 Only one car from the pool may occupy space in the assigned lot on any given day.
 This car must display the permit on the rear-view mirror.
 Each carpool group will be given validation tickets, which entitles them to park in the East Campus Garage, a total of three (3) times out of the parking year.
 These (3) tickets should be shared among the entire group. *3-day, Motorcycle, Universals , and Shift permits are excluded from the carpool discount rate.